Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Here are a few examples:

-• Kettlebell Windmill Exercise: Add resistance with kettlebell training as you hold the kettlebell with your right hand, keeping your other arm straight up.
+• Kettlebell Windmill Exercise: To perform the kettlebell windmill exercise correctly, start by positioning your left arm overhead and your left leg slightly wider than shoulder-width apart, maintaining a stable starting position.
+Add resistance with kettlebell training as you hold the kettlebell with your right hand, keeping your other arm straight up.
 Keep your wrist neutral and let the kettlebell rest on the back of your wrist.

 • Dumbbell Windmill: This variation involves using a dumbbell instead of a kettlebell for a slightly more challenging exercise that targets the shoulder stabilizers.